Smart Lock Audio Recognition

 In this tutorial, we use almost the first ~2/3 part of the signal for training

-SensiML DCL User Interface Training Region
+SensiML Data Studio User Interface Training Region

 and the last ~1/3 is set aside for validation and testing.

-SensiML DCL User Interface Test Region
+SensiML Data Studio User Interface Test Region

 Note that the labelled region is much larger in the case of noise data.
 Later, the smaller segmented windows would be automatically extracted by the feature generation pipeline.